Eric-Lpcr/AdventOfCode2021/day08/README.md

 How to find its letter?

 Let's superimpose 3 and 4, we got all segments lighted except the lower left one (like in digit 9 representation).
-The lower left segment is on in 6 or 8, let's remove them all segments from 3 and 4 and we'll got it.
+The lower left segment is on in 6 or 8, let's remove from one or the other all segments from 3 and 4, and we'll got it.
 Just need to match it against remaining patterns and that's it, got all the key.

 I started using lists comprehensions with an if statement like `[item in list if item in other_list]` to filter patterns,